FMMT666/launchpad.py/README.md

     Controls an LED via its number and colorcode.
     If <colorcode> is omitted, 'white' is used.
     This is about three times faster than the comfortable RGB method LedCtrlRaw().

       PARAMS: <number>     number of the LED to control
               <colorcode>  OPTIONAL, a number from 0..127
+      RETURN:

+### LedCtrlPulseByCode( number, [colorcode] )

+    Controls an LED via its number and colorcode, as "LedCtrlRawByCode()" does, but pulsing the LED instead of just turning it on or off.
+    If <colorcode> is omitted, 'white' is used.
+    Pulsing can be turned off by simply sending another on/off command.

+    Notice that there is no RGB control variant of this method (not supported by Launchpad).

+      PARAMS: <number>     number of the LED to control
+              <colorcode>  OPTIONAL, a number from 0..127